Get UGC NET Sample Papers For Free

-UGC NET June 2020 results have been released on December 01.
+UGC NET December 2020 (May 2021) results will be released in June 2021.
 Candidates can check the results through the direct link below.
 As the UGC NET result will be declared, the cut-off of UGC NET will be also announced.
 Immediately after checking the result, the test takers are advised to check the last year's cut-offs or the trend of the cut-offs released in the past years.
 This will help in generating an idea about the cut-off that might release this year.

 |UGC NET Cutoff||UGC NET Selection Process|

-The UGC NET 2020 (June) result will showcase the marks obtained by the candidates in the online examination.
+The UGC NET May 2021 result will showcase the marks obtained by the candidates in the online examination.
 As the UGC NET exam is divided into different sections, the allocation of marks will be done accordingly.
 Candidates must look for the marks of Paper 1 and Paper 2 separately in different columns.
 The result list will also define whether the candidate is eligible for the post of the JRF and/or Assistant Professor.
-Information like Roll Number, Serial Number, Subject and Category of the candidates will also be mentioned on the result page of UGC NET June 2020 examination.
+Information like Roll Number, Serial Number, Subject and Category of the candidates will also be mentioned on the result page of the UGC NET June 2020 examination.
 Candidates are advised to read the information given below to know more on results and past trends of UGC NET.

 The UGC NET December 2020 (May 2021) important dates of the result will help the test takers to understand the exact/ tentative date for the announcement of UGC NET 2020 results.
 Check the dates below -